 Any waivers from the Code can only be granted in exceptional circumstances.
 For our executives and members of the Board of Trustees, waivers must be granted by our Board or a designated Board committee.
-For other employees, waivers can only be granted by our President & Chief Executive Officer or Chief Financial Officer & Secretary.
+For other employees, waivers can only be granted by our President & Chief Executive Officer.
 If any waiver is approved, Crombie records it formally, along with the reason for the waiver.